cargodog/sorcerer/README.md

 Be careful not to summon more helpers than you can manage.
 Each apprentice consumes resources and makes API calls to Claude.

-Remember to banish your apprentices when done - they won't clean up after themselves!
+Remember to kill your apprentices when done - they won't clean up after themselves!

 ## 🎭 In the Spirit of the Tale